giorgia-amici/testingAngular_examples/README.md

  karma start test/karma.conf.js
  ```

  Be aware that the config file has to be accurate or your tests won't run.
-See [this](http://karma-runner.github.io/0.8/config/configuration-file.html) link for more information
+See [this](http://karma-runner.github.io/0.8/config/configuration-file.html) link for more information.